fatiujubril/cybersecurity-portfolio/projects/01-m365-phishing-incident-response/README.md

 - **Security Controls:**
   - MFA registered (not enforced at time of compromise)
   - No Conditional Access restrictions initially applied

-  - Baseline State (Pre-Incident)
+## Baseline State (Pre-Incident)
-  - Before simulating the attack, the environment was validated to ensure a clean baseline:
+Before simulating the attack, the environment was validated to ensure a clean baseline:
-  - User was a standard domain user
+- User was a **standard domain user**
 - No local or domain administrative privileges
 - No mailbox rules configured
 - Email forwarding disabled
 - No abnormal sign-in activity observed
-  - Security logs reviewed under administrative context
-  - This baseline ensured that any subsequent activity could be confidently attributed to the simulated compromise.
+- Security logs reviewed under administrative context This baseline ensured that any subsequent activity could be confidently attributed to the simulated compromise.

-  - Attack Simulation Overview
+## Attack Simulation Overview
-  - The attack was intentionally scoped to credential abuse only, reflecting one of the most common real-world Microsoft 365 incidents.
+The attack was intentionally scoped to credential abuse only, reflecting one of the most common real-world Microsoft 365 incidents.

-  - Simulated Attacker Capabilities
+**Simulated Attacker Capabilities**
 - Valid username and password obtained via phishing
 - No malware
 - No endpoint compromise
 - No privilege escalation

 ## Phase 1 – Initial Access (Credential Abuse)
-The attacker authenticated to Outlook on the web using stolen credentials from a foreign IP address, creating a clear anomaly in Entra ID sign-in logs.
+The attacker authenticated to Outlook on the web using stolen credentials from a **foreign IP address**, creating a clear anomaly in Entra ID sign-in logs.

-- **Key indicators observed:**
+**Key indicators observed:**
 - New geographic location
 - New IP address
 - Browser-based sign-in
-  - Successful authentication using single-factor authentication
-  - This activity was consistent with credential compromise rather than user error.
+- Successful authentication using single-factor authentication This activity was consistent with credential compromise rather than user error.

 ## Phase 2 – Persistence via Mailbox Rule
 After gaining access, the attacker created a malicious inbox rule designed to suppress security-related emails.

-- **Rule behavior:**
+**Rule behavior:**
   - Condition: Subject or body contains the keyword "security"
   - **Action:**
     - Move message to Archive
     - Mark message as read
-  - This technique delays detection by hiding warning emails while maintaining mailbox functionality.
+This technique delays detection by hiding warning emails while maintaining mailbox functionality.

 ## Phase 3 – Impact (Outbound Phishing)
 The compromised mailbox was used to send a small number of phishing-style emails to controlled recipients.

-- **Observed impact:**
+**Observed impact:**
 - Emails successfully delivered
 - Message trace confirmed sender, recipient, timestamp, and delivery status
-  - Trust abuse demonstrated without large-scale spamming
-  - This escalated the incident from a simple account anomaly to an active security incident.
+- Trust abuse demonstrated without large-scale spamming This escalated the incident from a simple account anomaly to an active security incident.

 ## Phase 4 – Investigation & Correlation

-- **During investigation, the following were confirmed:**
+During investigation, the following were confirmed:
 - Unauthorized sign-ins aligned with mailbox rule creation
 - Inbox rule explained lack of user awareness
 - Outbound phishing activity confirmed via message trace
 - **No evidence of:**
   - Lateral movement
   - OAuth abuse
   - Email forwarding
   - Additional compromised accounts
-  - A clear and coherent incident timeline was reconstructed.
+A clear and coherent incident timeline was reconstructed.

 ## Phase 5 – Containment & Remediation

-- **Containment actions followed correct incident response sequencing:**
+Containment actions followed correct incident response sequencing:
 - Session revocation to invalidate active attacker tokens
 - Password reset with forced change on next login
 - Removal of malicious inbox rule
 - MFA enforcement confirmed post-incident
 - User notification (conceptual)
 This order ensured access was terminated without destroying investigative evidence.

-Root Cause Analysis
+## Root Cause Analysis
 Primary Cause

 User credentials compromised via phishing